huifenzhou/Analysis-of-Factors-Affecting-University-Ranking/README.md

 ![](univeristy-ranking-2.png)

-*TOP 10 countries by number of top 200 universities*
+*Top 10 countries by number of top 200 universities*

 The project report can be accessed here. https://huifenzhou.github.io/university-ranking.pdf